 With so much at stake with reauthorization and appropriations for the new fiscal year, the next few months are a critical time for advocacy.
 It is time to let Congress know priorities for the next transportation bill and support for vital funding.

-Advocate for Robust Federal Transportation Funding
+Advocate for Robust Federal Transportation and community development Funding

 APA's new Policy Guide on Surface Transportation set out an important framework for advocacy on these issues.
 The key asks on reauthorization and funding APA has for Congress focus on four key themes: